piyalidas10/Redis-Coding/07-PubSub/README.md

 Redis Pub/Sub is a lightweight, real-time messaging model where publishers send messages to named channels and all active subscribers receive them instantly.
 It operates on a "fire and forget" and at-most-once delivery system—if a subscriber is offline, they will permanently miss the message.

+## If You Need Message Persistence
+Use Redis Streams instead of Pub/Sub.
+Redis Streams store messages permanently.

 ## How It Works
 - Publishers : Broadcast messages to a specific channel without knowing who (or how many) clients are listening.
 - Subscribers: Listen to one or more channels and immediately receive any new messages broadcasted while they are connected.